Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 * Before using this connector make sure you enter the configuration and replace the following variables.
  <img src="Assets/configuration.png">

-* Beside the configuration tab you can also configure in the Grant/Revoke script, the department and the team property.
+* Besides the configuration tab you can also configure in the Grant/Revoke script, the department and the team property.
 To determine which property from the HelloID contract, the mapping should be looking for a value.
-This is know as the HR Location or HR Team.
+This is known as the HR Location or HR Team.

   ```PowerShell
   $TeamProperty1              = { $_.Department.ExternalId }  # Mandatory